godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Incredible change happens in your life when you decide to take control of what you do have power over instead of craving control over what you don't.
+> The scariest moment is always just before you start.
+After that, things can only get better.
-> — *Steve Maraboli*
+> — *Stephen King*

-_Last updated: Sun Jul 20 02:18:43 UTC 2025_
+_Last updated: Mon Jul 21 02:09:44 UTC 2025_
 <!-- END_QUOTE -->

 <hr>